rafi524/ML-blog-review/README.md

 #### Additional Resources
 - Visual aids like diagrams or workflow examples would make the blog more engaging and educational.

+### Key-words section
--A section explaining important terms and metrics would be helpful for a new reader.
+- A section explaining important terms and metrics would be helpful for a new reader.

 ### Conclusion